 Not out of the box.
-However, you can convert a single frame into a point cloud, then build a movie of them yourself.
+However, you can convert single frames into point clouds, then build a movie of them yourself.

 The SDK generates a point cloud with positions, RGB color values, and normals for each point.
-You can export this to a few common 3D file formats: OBJ and PLY.
+You can export this to a few common 3D file formats: OBJ and PLY, with more on the way soon.
+The SDK can also generate a mesh to the PLY format.
 Need another file format?
 Let us know.

 ScanningViewController allows you to override renderering while scanning, and you can write your own point cloud preview in place of the default

 Not yet, currently you should scan a static/rigid object.